nvanlangen/javascript-challenge/README.md

 On the initial opening of the page, the entire data set is displayed and the default value of All is set for each search criterion.

 The search can only be triggered by clicking the filter button.
-This was done because hitting enter from the date field may prevent additional filters to be selected.
+This was done because hitting enter from the date field may prevent additional filters from being selected.

 To make the locations easier to choose the City drop down list will only display cities for the selected Country and State.
 The state drop down list will only display entries for the selected Country.